 Outline Change Details: Update of valid to/from dates.
 Rationale: The Sport Periodic Curriculum Review (PCR) on 2 nd May 2018 confirmed revalidation of the programme.

-Change requested by: PCR 02 May 2018

-PCP approval date: 02 May 2018

-PCR approval date: 02 May 2018 Change approved with effect from: 01 September 2018
+Change requested by: PCR 02 May 2018 PCR approval date: 02 May 2018 Change approved with effect from: 01 September 2018